 Samsung Can’t Hear Caller Unless on Speaker: 10 Fixes

-Most Samsung owners complain that they can’t hear anything from the callers unless their phone is on speaker and we’re going to address that.
+Most Samsung owners complain that they can’t hear anything from the callers unless their phone is on speaker, and we will address that.

-While the problem is a two-way thing, the possibility of it being from your end is 80% being that you were able to hear them only when the high Speaker is on.
+While the problem is two-way, the possibility of it being from your end is 80% because you could hear them only when the high Speaker is on.

-Nevertheless, if you’re facing this issue on your Samsung device, I’m going to provide possible reasons and a few things to troubleshoot to start hearing calls on your Samsung without going on speaker.
+Nevertheless, if you’re facing this issue on your Samsung device, I will provide possible reasons and a few things to troubleshoot so you can start hearing calls on your Samsung without going on speaker.

 Why can’t I hear callers on my Samsung phone?

-These are the major reasons why you can’t hear callers on your Samsung unless on speaker.
+These are the major reasons you can’t hear callers on your Samsung unless on speaker.

 1. Low Call Volume.
-If the call Volume is low then you may not hear the Caller until you go on speaker.
+If the call Volume is low, you may not hear the Caller until you go on speaker.

 3. Noisy Environment.
-If you’re at a party or a function then you may find it difficult to hear callers without the speaker on.
+If you’re at a party or a function, you may find it difficult to hear callers without the speaker enabled.

 4. Damaged/Block Earpiece.
-If your phone’s earpiece goes bad because of water, or rust, or gets blocked by your pouch or screen protector then you may be unable to hear callers without a speaker.
+If your phone’s earpiece goes bad because of water rust or gets blocked by your pouch or screen protector, you may be unable to hear callers without a speaker.

 5. The phone is connected to an Airpod or Headset.
-If your phone’s Bluetooth connection is active with an Airpods or headset then the voice will automatically be transmitted through those devices.
+If your phone’s Bluetooth connection is active with an Airpods or headset, the voice will automatically be transmitted through those devices.
 Consider switching your audio source to your phone or disconnecting finally.

 6. An interception from 3rd party apps.
 When you give malicious third-party apps access to your earpiece, they might override the function and use it in their favor.
 You can boot into Safe Mode to be sure of the cause of the problem before taking action.

-Determining the exact cause of the problem might be hard at first but with proper inspection, you should be able to tell the reason why you can’t hear callers unless on speaker on your Samsung device.
+Determining the exact cause of the problem might be hard at first, but with proper inspection, you should be able to tell why you can’t hear callers unless on speaker on your Samsung device.

 Samsung Can’t Hear Caller Unless on Speaker – Fixes

-Below are some tested and proven methods you can employ to start hearing callers on your Samsung device without turning on the speaker.
+Below are some proven methods to start hearing callers on your Samsung device without turning on the speaker.

-Before you jump to conclusion that the problem is software or hardware related, try increasing your phone volume while on a call.
+Before you conclude that the problem is software or hardware-related, try increasing your phone volume while on a call.

-You can do this by pressing the volume up button repeatedly after making a call and making sure that it’s set to the highest.
+You can do this by repeatedly pressing the volume up button after making a call and ensuring it’s the highest.

-You should see a difference in the sound once the Caller/recipient picks up the phone but if there’s none then proceed with the next solution.
+You should see a difference in the sound once the Caller/recipient picks up the phone, but if there’s none, proceed with the next solution.

 Move to a Serene Environment

-If you’re in a program that involves loud music and noise then you may not be able to hear calls properly because of the nature of the environment.
+If you’re in a program that involves loud music and noise, you may not be able to hear calls properly because of the nature of the environment.

-You can consider moving out of the vicinity or call back the person some other time.
+You can consider moving out of the vicinity or calling the person back later.

 Disconnect from Audio Device

-If your device is connected to an Airpod or speaker then the voice will automatically transmit from that device.
-If the device isn’t close by then the best you can do is to either turn on the speaker mode or disconnect the device to hear from your earpiece.
+The voice will automatically transmit if your device is connected to an Airpod or speaker.
+If the device isn't close by, the best you can do is to turn on the speaker mode or disconnect the device to hear from your earpiece.
 This can be achieved by turning off the Bluetooth connection.

 Remove Blockage from your Earpiece

-If the screen guard or pouch installed on your phone is covering your earpiece, you’ll find it difficult to hear callers without enabling speakers.
+If your phone's screen guard or pouch covers your earpiece, you’ll find it difficult to hear callers without enabling speakers.

-In order to be sure, remove your screen protector and pouch and see if the issue resolves itself.
-Alternatively, you can make use of a razor to cut out the part covering the earpiece.
+To be sure, remove your screen protector and pouch and see if the issue resolves itself.
+Alternatively, you can use a razor to cut out the part covering the earpiece.

 Run a Complete Diagnosis